 One of the classic explications of this idea, although never actually mentioning the term "square cube law", is J.B.S.
 Haldane's "On Being The Right Size".

 Some breeds of dogs which have been bred for size are easily susceptible to numerous health issues that smaller dogs do not, from joint pain to heart problems.
+While smaller dogs live longer on average.
 Similarly, leaner people tend to have fewer health issues than overweight or very muscular people, because they have less weight to carry around.

 Robert Wadlow, who stood 8'11"note about 272 cm, provides a good example of what happens when people try to get that big.
 Namely, serious physical problems requiring him to get leg braces and walk with a cane, having little feeling in his lower body, and dying at age 22.
 His cause of death was closely tied to his size: a poorly sitting brace irritated the skin on his foot, causing a blister.
 Due to his lack of feeling he did not notice this, and it got infected which led to his death.
 The tallest man alive, Sultan_Kösen, who is eight inches shorter, has undergone gamma-knife therapy to stop growing, and still walks with crutches.